 - Prevent unauthorized access with password protection, and role-based access control.

 - Preserve the integrity of your data with message authentication and SSL/TLS encryption.

-Elastic Cloud Enterprise handles the installation of the security features for you, both for new clusters you create and for clusters that you upgrade.
+Elastic Cloud Enterprise handles the installation of the security features for you, both for new deployments you create and for deployments that you upgrade.
 Which exact set of security features you use depends on the version of your Elasticsearch cluster.